Last Census - 2002

 The last official census was carried out in Cuba in 2010 and it was confirmed at the time that 11,241,161 people were living here.
+It is estimated that the population is 11,271,819 in 2014.
 Its population size is therefore consistent with other associated statistics such as surface area and population density.

 In terms of land mass, Cuba covers an area of 109,884 square kilometres (42,426 square miles) and this makes Cuba the 105th largest country in the world with regards to pure size.

-For every square kilometre of Cuban land, there is an average of 102.3 people here.
+For every square kilometre of Cuban land, there is an average of 102.3 people here, according to the 2010 census.
 That converts to 265 per square mile and makes Cuba the 106th biggest in terms of population density alone.

 Cuba Population History

 The first nationwide census in Cuba was carried out in 1771 and it was confirmed at the time that 171,600 people were living here.
 Surveys from then on were sporadic and at the next census of 1792, that figure had climbed to 274,300.